John Lloyd (producer): Career

 Lloyd was originally to have been the host of BBC topical news quiz Have I Got News for You, with the programme initially intended to be called John Lloyd's Newsround.
 A pilot episode of the show was recorded under this name in mid-1990, with Lloyd hosting alongside team captains Ian Hislop and Paul Merton.
 Lloyd subsequently decided to pull out of hosting the programme full-time and the pilot episode was never broadcast.
 Lloyd was replaced by Angus Deayton as host and the show was renamed Have I Got News for You in time for its debut on BBC2 later that year.

-His first new TV series for 14 years, QI starring Stephen Fry (Sandi Toksvig from 2016) and Alan Davies, began on 11 September 2003 at 10pm on BBC Two for a run of 12 episodes.
+Lloyd's first new TV series for 14 years, QI starring Stephen Fry (2003 - 2016), Sandi Toksvig (from 2016 - present) and Alan Davies, began on 11 September 2003 at 10pm on BBC Two for a run of 12 episodes.
 In its eighth series, which started on BBC One in September 2010, Lloyd appeared as a panellist in one of the episodes.
 Lloyd has presented the radio series The Museum of Curiosity (2011), which he co-created with producers Richard Turner and Dan Schreiber and former co-host Bill Bailey.
 In December 2011, Lloyd appeared as captain of the winning Trinity College, Cambridge, team on the Christmas University Challenge.

 Lloyd was appointed Commander of the Order of the British Empire (CBE) in the 2011 New Year Honours for services to broadcasting.
 Lloyd was also awarded an honorary degree from Southampton Solent University.